MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

 ## Acknowledgment

-We would like to thank the Graduate Academy of Rostock University and Prof. Ahmad Baraani-Dastjerdi for supporting this research.
+We would like to thank Prof. Meike Klettke, the Graduate Academy Rostock of University and Prof. Ahmad Baraani-Dastjerdi for supporting this research.

 ![uni-logo](https://user-images.githubusercontent.com/64810541/81230695-43c40980-8ff2-11ea-8b3b-8b9e89388047.png)